rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 lxc exec web2 systemctl start httpd
 ```

-With `httpd` running, change the welcome screen.
+Change the welcome screen.
 This screen comes up when no website configured, essentially a default page that loads.
 In Rocky Linux, this page is here `/usr/share/httpd/noindex/index.html`.
 Changing that file requires no direct access to the container.
 Just do the following:

 `lxc exec web1 vi /usr/share/httpd/noindex/index.html`